SEN Information Report

 What specialist equipment and facilities are available at Wyre Forest to support the learning and development of its pupils?

 There is a wide range of technological support to enable pupils to learn effectively such as Eye Gaze, Switches, and a wide range of programmes and apps for various subjects.
 Equipment specifically to help those pupils with physical disabilities includes hoists, minibuses with tail lifts.
 The school has its own Hydrotherapy Pool and hosts facilities for NHS School Nurses and Physiotherapists who work on-site.
 The school has sensory rooms and soft play rooms.
 There are serval adaptions in rooms to support learning, e.g. cookers and sinks that lift up and down.
-There is also a THRIVE intervention room for pupils that require significant emotional support programmes.

 What arrangements are there for consulting parents/carers about their child and how are parents/carers involved in the education of their child?

 Teachers and Senior Leadership Team members will often make a telephone call home if they wish to consult quickly with a parent or the text messaging system.
-For more routine matters, there are Parents’ Evenings, Annual Reviews, Education, Health and Care Plan meetings and for older children, a ‘Moving On’ event where parents, carers and pupils can access information about possible destinations after Wyre Forest.
+For more routine matters, there are Parents’ Evenings, Annual Reviews, Education, Health and Care Plan meetings and for older children, a ‘Life Beyond School’ event where parents, carers and pupils can access information about possible destinations after Wyre Forest.
 Where necessary, Team Around the Child or Child in Need meetings are also facilitated to support multidisciplinary team working and promote the health, wellbeing and education of individual pupils.
 Parents are also consulted through questionnaires.